NEW: Roma woman says couple in Greece didn't try to keep girl hidden from community

 A lawyer for the couple says the pair adopted the child from her biological mother.

-The Smile of the Child said the girl, who was found Thursday in a Roma community near Larissa, in central Greece, is being cared for in a group home.
+The Smile of the Child said the girl, who was found Thursday in a Roma community near Larissa, central Greece, is being cared for in a group home.

 Suspicions of false documents